services.xml - 'content'

 The number allowed depends on priority - lower priority visitors should not block higher priority visitors completely.

-To implement this, you can specify a fixed and a variable number.
+To implement this, specify a fixed and a variable number.

-For a given visitor, the maximum active allowed is calculated by adjusting the variable component using the priority,
+The maximum active is calculated by adjusting the variable component using the priority,

 and adding the fixed component.
 Attributes: